 My family escaped Afghanistan when the Soviets invaded in 1979.
 We crossed the Kyber Pass into neighboring Pakistan.
 We arrived here in 1984—refugees of war in a small suburb of New Jersey.
 My sisters and I learned very little about our native region in the American education system or through mainstream media.
 When Afghanistan is presented it is in connection to violence and war.
 Afghan people are often portrayed as barbaric—men as terrorists and women as victims.

 In 2011, I ventured into Persian poetry and literature.
 My older sister had returned from Afghanistan with books from the old city in Kabul.
 She had a few books of poetry written by women in the early centuries in the Afghan region.
-We decided to work with these poems—translate them and present them to the English readers.
-We produced Ishqnama/The Book of Love —a handprinted artist book of the translated poems.
+We decided to work with these poems.
+We formed a collective of five women and produced Ishqnama/The Book of Love —a handprinted artist book of the translated poems.

-I decided to print what is my heart and call it Visual Poetry.
+Today I print what is in my heart.
 I cut paper stencils and screenprinted my own messages.
 BEFIERCE bekind series is based in Buddhist philosophy.
-We are encouraged to be fierce in New York City but this can lead to aggression.
-I considered being fierce and kind simultaneously.
+We are encouraged to be fierce and lean in often.
+I consider being fierce and kind at the same time.
 ACHEART , HEATHEART and HEARTHURTS prints are the core of Persian poetry.
 Persian literature is steeped in heartache.
 At the time, I was looking at the work of Sister Corita Kent.
 I am inspired by her colorful provocative prints.
-She was a nun and educator at Immaculate Heart College in Los Angeles and made screenprints calling for peace and justice, most notably in the 60’s and 70’s.
+She was a nun and educator in Los Angeles and made screenprints calling for peace and justice, most notably in the 60’s and 70’s.

 Making visual poetry is a liberating process because there is no limit to what I can describe.
 In this work words become containers for emotion.
 I experiment with them visually—letters become shapes and lose their meaning.
 The word itself and the message is important—but it is a starting point.
 It is important that the energy and playfulness is present in the prints.
 I want the viewer to be engaged—to see how the shapes break down and combine.
-I want them to see how when a transparent color is printed on another one they make a third color.
-I want them to see the drips and motions of the squeegee.
-If the viewer cannot read the word or the message they can experience it through color, shape and texture.
+I want them to see how when one transparent color is printed on top of another they make a third color.
+I want the viewer to see the drips and motions of the squeegee.
+If the they cannot read the word or the message they can experience it through color, shape and texture.